frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 ##### Description

 It will add a package reference to the project.
-The Package version will be added only to the packages.props file.
-To update the version in the packages.props file use the *--force-version-update*[(*)](#naming) option.
+The Package version will be added only to the Directory.Packages.props file.
+To update the version in the Directory.Packages.props file use the *--force-version-update*[(*)](#naming) option.

 ##### Arguments